laravel/docs/database-testing.md

                 ])
                 ->create();

-You may provide a Closure based state transformation if your state change requires access to the parent model:
+You may provide a closure based state transformation if your state change requires access to the parent model:

     $user = User::factory()
                 ->hasPosts(3, function (array $attributes, User $user) {